THE INTAKE PROCESS

 During your treatment, you will always be provided with appropriate draping; that is, only the body part being worked (like a leg) will be uncovered.
-At Well Being Massage Therapy (WBMT), I follow the American massage Therapy Association’s draping guidelines in the Code of Ethics.
+At Nick Clidas Massage and Wellness, the American massage Therapy Association’s draping guidelines and the Code of Ethics are strictly adhered to.

 pressure more to your liking, or lighter touch.
-Your MassageTherapist will ask about pressure; let him/her know if pressure is too much or too little.
+Your MassageTherapist will ask about pressure; It is important to communicate about this.

 You should understand that Massage Therapy is in no sense sexual, though it involves fairly intimate touch.
 Should anything cause you to be uncomfortable, let your Massage Therapist know so appropriate adjustment can be quickly made.